Campground Restroom Problems and How to Avoid Them

 Report problems to the management

-Something a lot of campers don’t understand is the fact that campground plumbing is often being used at it’s peak capacity during certain times of the year, and this in itself will sometimes cause problems.
+Something a lot of campers don’t understand is the fact that campground plumbing is often being used at its peak capacity during certain times of the day, and this in itself will sometimes cause problems.

 Also, here’s a common sense suggestion for any camper who sees a problem around the campground.

 The campground management is often too busy to check that everything is functioning properly all of the time, so they really do appreciate it when a camper comes into the office and tells them that there is a problem in one of their restrooms.